 Public transportation is also super cheap, as is local food like bahn mi sandwiches or a delicious bowl of pho.
 You’ll mostly stick to free activities at this budget, but you’ve still got money for a few draft beers since they only cost $0.25 each!

-Upping your Hanoi budget to around $40-45 a day means you can enjoy some privacy and comfort in your own private room, afford to do quite a bit of sightseeing, and cover more ground by renting a motorbike for your stay.
+Upping your travel budget for Hanoi to around $40-45 a day means you can afford to do quite a bit of sightseeing around the attractions, enjoy some privacy and comfort in your own private room, and cover more ground by renting a motorbike for your stay.

 This budget allows you to try some nicer restaurants and drink something other than bia hoi from time to time.
 Below is a breakdown of a daily Hanoi budget so you can see how far your money goes.